-- Oxalate: Normal urine contains about 10-30 mg of oxalate per 24 hours.
-Excretion of oxalic acid is increased in diabetes, in certain liver diseases. - Hippuric acid: It is chemically benzoyl glycine.
+- 10. Oxalate: Normal urine contains about 10-30 mg of oxalate per 24 hours.
+Excretion of oxalic acid is increased in diabetes, in certain liver diseases. - 11.
+Hippuric acid: It is chemically benzoyl glycine.
 It is the detoxication products of benzoic acid with glycine.
-The quantity of hippuric acid excreted through the urine is about 0.7g (ranges about 0.1 to 1.0 g).

-12. Amino acids: In adults about 150-200 mg of amino acids are excreted through the urine in 24 hours.
+The quantity of hippuric acid excreted through the urine is about 0.7g (ranges about 0.1 to 1.0 g). - 12.
+Amino acids: In adults about 150-200 mg of amino acids are excreted through the urine in 24 hours.

-No. Animals Excretory organ Examples 1.
-Protozoans Plasmalemina Amoeba 2 Porifera General body surface Sycon 3.
-Coelenterates General body surface Hydra three, contractile vacuole is also there which is not for water balance & helps to get rid of extra wate 4.
-Platyhelminthes Flame cells (Solenocytes) Protonephrisium Taenia, planaria Larva of platyhelminth Miracidium, redia larva 5 Aschelminthes Renette cell (excretory cell) Ascaris 6.
-Annelida Nephridia Chloragogen cells Earthworm megascoles 7.
-Arthropoda Malphighian tubules, uricose gland, Urate cells Coxal gland Green gland Cockroach Spider, Scorpian (arachnida) Prawn (crustacea)
+No. Animals Excretory organ Examples

+1. Protozoans Plasmalemina Amoeba

+2. Porifera General body surface Sycon

+3. Coelenterates General body surface Hydra

+In the above three, contractile vacuole is also there which is not really an excretory organ.

+It is specially for water balance & helps to get rid of extra water that diffuse into the cell.

+4. Platyhelminthes Flame cells (Solenocytes) Taenia, planaria

+Protonephrisium Larva of platyhelminth

+Miracidium, redia larva

+5. Aschelminthes Renette cell (excretory cell) Ascaris

+6. Annelida Nephridia Earthworm

+Chloragogen cells Earthworm megascolex

+7. Arthropoda Malphighian tubules, uricose gland, Cockroach

+Urate cells Spider,

+Coxal gland Scorpian (arachnida)

+Green gland Prawn (crustacea)

+Special glands called rectal glands reabsorb water and ions and urine which are mixed with faeces.
+This is an

+adaptation of dry habitat.